SAP/fundamental-tools/README.md

 Command line tool for pattern based web applications with ABAP/HANA systems and any ui framework.

-- Any old or new ABAP system
+- Any new or old SAP system
 - Front-end frameworks:
   - [Aurelia](http://aurelia.io/)
   - Angular, React and Vue by [SAP Fundamenal Library](https://sap.github.io/fundamental/)